Kammarpally

-Kammarpally is a village & mandal in the Nizamabad district in the state of Telangana in India.
+Kammarpally is a village and mandal in the Nizamabad district in the state of Telangana in India.
 It is situated on National Highway 63.

 General information

 Kammarpally is a mandal in the Nizamabad district of Telangana, India.
 Kammarpally Mandal headquarters is the town of Kammarpally town.
 It belongs to the Telangana region and is located 54 km east of district headquarters Nizamabad.

 Kammarpally Mandal is bounded by Metpalli Mandal towards the east, Mortad Mandal towards the north, Bheemgal Mandal towards the south, and Velpur Mandal towards the west.
 Koratla, Nirmal, Jagtial, Armoor, and Nizamabad are nearby cities.

 Kammarpally consists of ten villages and ten panchayats.
 Kammarpally is the biggest village among them.
 Its elevation is 424 m.
 It is located on the border of the Nizamabad and Karimnagar districts.
 Karimnagar District Metpalli is east.

 Telugu is the local language.
 The total population of Kammarpally Mandal is 47,069 in 10,142 houses, across a total of 41 villages and 12 panchayats.
 Males are 24,536 and females are 22,533.